HippoCampusRobotics/fav_docs/tutorials/ros_package.rst

 That's it.
 You have just created your first catkin package.

-If you have (and you should) opened your Catkin workspace in VS Code, your workspace could look like in the following image (for the screenshot the newly created package was named :file:`pressure_example`):
+If you have (and you should) opened your Catkin workspace in VS Code, your workspace could look like in the following image:

 .. image:: /res/images/vscode_catkin_overview.png